 Meeting sign-up procedures for telephonic testimony

 Early sign-up is required in order to accommodate telephonic testimony.
 Persons may sign-up to testify telephonically at regular school board meetings by notifying the superintendent’s office by 5p.m. on the Friday preceding the meeting.
 Contact may be made in the same manner identified above except that mail must be received by the Friday before the meeting.

-The public may testify telephonically on Action items only.
-Telephonic testimony is not taken during the portions of the board meeting identified for Non-Action items.
+The public may testify telephonically on Action and Non-Action items.
 Persons wishing to testify should give the secretary their name, telephone number, and the agenda item(s) on which they will testify.
 Persons may not sign-up other persons to testify.

 How telephonic testimony occurs

 - The school board secretary will call the person on the number provided.
 Once the connection is made, testimony will occur through a speaker device that permits the school board and those in attendance to hear the testimony.

 - Persons testifying will be connected immediately preceding the testimony and the call will be terminated at the end of each person’s allotted time.
 Individuals are encouraged to watch the regular board meeting live on ASD-TV or cable channel 14 prior to their testimony.

 - No more than two attempts will be made to reach the speaker at the number provided.
 One attempt will be made to contact a speaker if the call is dropped during the speaker’s testimony.

 - It is the responsibility of the person testifying to ensure that the testimony can be heard and is free of background noise and distraction.
 If testimony is inaudible or contains distracting noise, music, or voices, the call will be terminated.